10. Datapath

 10.1.
 Machine Code

 AArch64 has a fixed instruction size of 32 bits.
-Thus, a function with 10 instructions fits in 10 \(\times\) 32 bits = 320 bits = 40 bytes.
-Logically an AArch64 processor reads bits 0-31, decodes the instruction and executes a corresponding operation.
-Next, the processor reads and decodes bits 32-63 and executes the respective operation.
-After that bits 64-95 are processed and so on.
-Branches behave differently from that.
-Here, potentially based on the result of a previous instruction, the processor might not simply jump to the next 32 bits but to another program position.
+Thus, a function with 10 instructions occupies 10 \(\times\) 32 bits = 320 bits = 40 bytes.
+Logically, an AArch64 processor reads bits 0–31, decodes the instruction, and executes the corresponding operation.
+Next, the processor reads and decodes bits 32–63, and executes the respective operation.
+After that, bits 64–95 are processed, and so on.
+Branches behave differently.
+Here, potentially based on the result of a previous instruction, the processor may not proceed with the next 32 bits, but instead branch to another program position.

 Optional Note

-Certain recent extensions of the Arm architecture violate the idea that every operation is encoded in 32 bits.
-An example for more “complex” operations are those using prefix instructions of the Scalable Vector Extension (SVE).
+Certain recent extensions of the Arm architecture deviate from the principle that every operation is encoded in 32 bits.
+An example of more “complex” operations are prefix instructions of the Scalable Vector Extension (SVE).
 MOVPRFX (unpredicated), for example, allows us to perform a four-operand Fused-Multiply-Add (FMA4) operation.
-Effectively one would use two instructions, i.e., 2 \(\times\) 32 bits = 64 bits, to realize FMA4.
+Effectively, one would use two instructions, i.e., 2 \(\times\) 32 bits = 64 bits, to realize FMA4.
 Some details on this are available from Fujitsu’s 2018 Hot Chips (HC30) presentation on A64FX.

-Listing 10.1.1, Listing 10.1.2 and Listing 10.1.3 contain our usual structure: A C++ driver, a C reference implementation and the corresponding part in assembly language.
+Listing 10.1.1, Listing 10.1.2, and Listing 10.1.3 contain our usual structure: a C++ driver, a C reference implementation, and the corresponding part in assembly language.

-This allows us to re-implement the function in machine_code_asm_1
+This allows us to re-implement the function in machine_code_asm_1 using only machine code.

-in the ISA and writing down the respective machine code in Table 10.1.2.
+We will do this by looking up the instructions of machine_code_asm_0 in the ISA and writing down the respective machine code in Table 10.1.2.

-Good news, you are in luck!
+Good news: you are in luck!

 Only SUBS (immediate) is missing.